 Midcentury Houses Today

-Written by Lorenzo Ottaviani, Jeffrey Matz, and Cristina A. Ross.
+Lorenzo Ottaviani, Jeffrey Matz, and Cristina A. Ross.
 Photographs by Michael Biondo

 Architects Philip Johnson, Marcel Breuer, Landis Gores, Eliot Noyes, Edward Durell Stone, and others created an extraordinary collection of modern houses in New Canaan, Connecticut, in the 1940s and 1950s.

 The bucolic New England town—a suburb of Manhattan—became the site of fervent experimentation by some of the leading lights of the movement in the United States, the architects known as the Harvard Five, whose modern aesthetic could be traced to the Bauhaus school of design.
 There they promoted their core principles: simplicity, openness, and sensitivity to site and nature, and built glass, wood, steel, and fieldstone houses that established architectural modernism as the ideal of domesticity in the twentieth century.